ANSH-RIYAL/map-display/README.md

 - Click on sections to view items in that area
 - Dropdown selection for store and floor
 - Real-time data updates from MongoDB
+- Shopping list functionality with:
+  - Add items to shopping list
+  - Remove items from shopping list
+  - Color-coded markers on map for items in shopping list
+  - Floating shopping list sidebar

 ## Prerequisites